A new bonus tax credit may benefit nuclear power projects, but only if the power plants are in urban areas.

 At first blush, this idea seems pretty reasonable.
 Nuclear closures can have major impacts on local economies, as nuclear plants often are a key employer, offering high-paying jobs and significant tax revenues for local schools and other public services.
 Maybe Congress wanted to give those communities a boost?
 Perhaps this provision will help restart some of those closed reactors, as developers are trying to do in Michigan and Pennsylvania?

-Clearly, the intention is not primarily to support communities that face economic hardship from nuclear plants that have closed or are at risk of closure.
+As far as I can tell, the intention is not primarily to support communities that face economic hardship from nuclear plants that have closed or are at risk of closure.
 Instead, the revision appears to boost the tax credits that are available to advanced nuclear projects (and other energy projects), while also steering investment toward places that have been, or will become, homes to the nuclear energy value chain.
 This approach is consistent with the Trump administration’s stated goals of boosting the broader nuclear industry within the United States and making the nation less reliant on imported fuel and technologies (particularly from Russia and China).
-But, as always, the devil is in the details.

 How Will the IRS Determine Eligible Communities?

-To qualify for the credit, an MSA needs to have 0.17 percent or more of its employment (the same threshold used in the IRA) in the broad range of sectors described above (e.g., advanced nuclear power generation, its supply chains, research and development).
+To qualify for the credit, an MSA needs to have 0.17 percent or more of its employment (the same threshold used in the IRA) in the range of sectors described above (e.g., advanced nuclear power generation, its supply chains, research and development).
 But here’s the rub: we don’t have detailed data on how many people work in each of these industries.

 This ambiguity has popped up before.
 Under the IRA, places can qualify as energy communities if 25 percent or more of their tax revenues come from fossil fuels.
 The only problem: Comprehensive data isn’t available for local tax revenues from fossil fuels, and the IRS has never been able to enforce this provision of the law.
 (I’ve done research with colleagues that starts to put some of this data together, but our efforts are far from comprehensive.)

-In short, the IRS is going to have to implement this part of the law without the data it needs.
+In short, the IRS is going to have to implement this part of the law without the federal data it needs.

 Which Places Will Be Covered?

 How much of the United States might qualify under these provisions?
 Because of the data problems described above, and because we don’t know where new nuclear reactors will be developed in the future, it’s very hard to say for sure.
-But here’s a preliminary effort.

 Where Does This Leave Us?

-Perhaps Congress will revisit the “energy communities” provision in the months and years ahead to better target resources to the places that need them most.
+Perhaps Congress will revisit the “energy communities” provision in the months and years ahead to more precisely target resources to the places that need them most.
 If and when these tax provisions are reconsidered, closer attention to detail will allow Congress to develop the right metrics and the right terminology so that taxpayer dollars (or, in this case, forgone tax revenue) are used to achieve the goals that lawmakers intend.

 If: Lawmakers intend to steer investment toward US energy communities, including those that rely on coal, oil, gas, and nuclear energy,